elastisys/ck8s-cluster/README.md

 export CK8S_CLOUD_PROVIDER=[exoscale|safespring]
 export CK8S_ENVIRONMENT_NAME=my-ck8s-cluster
 # For encrypting config secrets using SOPS
+# You can run `gpg --list-keys` to find the fingerprint of PGP keys in your
+# keyring.
 export SOPS_PGP_FP=[PGP fingerprint]
 # For setting the Terraform remote workspace execution mode to local
 export TF_TOKEN=[Terraform token]